 For EOS Utility instructions, refer to the Software Instruction Manual (PDF).
+You can take full advantage of EOS Utility via the camera just as via a USB connection, without restrictions.

 The motion of moving subjects may not be displayed smoothly depending on the image transmission speed of the wired LAN.